aaroncav2/CSAHP/README.md

 8: 2.33, .42
 9: 9, .11
 10: 9, 0
+The reasons for these scores is because of the 10-n/n calculation for the reciprocal.
 Reviewing this grid setup shows that there are 20 possible grid data points from the 10 point scale:
 Constant sum scale in Excel
 1,	0   = 2 data points